MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-D-Pipeline-Safety/part-195-Transportation-Hazardous-Liquids-Pipeline/subpart-F-Operation-Maintenance/subjectgroup-ECFRbe0c227f191b36d-Pipeline-Integrity-Management/section-195.452.md

 (vii) Physical support of the pipeline segment such as by a cable suspension bridge;

-(viii) Exposure of the pipeline to operating pressure exceeding established maximum operating pressure.
+(viii) Exposure of the pipeline to operating pressure exceeding established maximum operating pressure;

+(ix) Seismicity of the area.

 (3) *Leak detection.* An operator must have a means to detect leaks on its pipeline system.
 An operator must evaluate the capability of its leak detection means and modify, as necessary, to protect the high consequence area.
 An operator's evaluation must, at least, consider, the following factors - length and size of the pipeline, type of product carried, the pipeline's proximity to the high consequence area, the swiftness of leak detection, location of nearest response personnel, leak history, and risk assessment results.